-Below is an example of using a header bar up top to invite visitors to our webinar.
+Below is an example of using a header bar up top to invite visitors to a webinar.

 2. Blog About It

 Devote a blog post to the event itself, or to the topic itself.
 Use the post to articulate your unique approach to the problem you’ve identified, and build interest in your solution.
-Describe exactly what will happen at the webinar, bearing in mind especially those who’ve never attended one.
+Describe exactly what will happen at the webinar, bearing in mind those who’ve never attended a webinar before.

 Tell them what to expect, and make them want to see it for themselves.
 Be excited, and let that excitement come through.
 Be honest and conversational in your tone, but let your professional expertise shine.

-At the bottom of the post, let them know they can learn more on the topic and ask you questions live on your next live webinar.
-Link to your webinar registration page and get ready to have some seriously targeted attendees.
+At the bottom of the post, let them know they can learn more on the topic, and ask you questions live on your next webinar.
+Link to your webinar registration page, and get ready to have some targeted, warm attendees.

 3. Send Invitations

-Fire a well-composed and exciting email out to your entire email list.
-You need to take this opportunity to sell them on why they should attend your webinar.
+Fire a well-composed and exciting email to your contact list.
+Take this opportunity to sell people on why they should attend your webinar.

-Detail the take-aways and insights they will receive.
-And most of all tell them what they will be able to do after they attend the webinar.
+Detail the take-aways and insights they'll receive.
+Most of all, tell them what they will be able to do after they attend your webinar.

 4. Get Social

 Team up with others in your industry.
-They can co-host the webinar with you and invite their email list as well.
-This commonly known as JV webinars.
+They can co-host the webinar with you, and invite their email list as well.

-In exchange you can give them a percentage of sales made on the webinar.
+In exchange, you can give partners a percentage of sales made on the webinar.
 Alternatively, you can agree to return the favor and invite your audience to a webinar of theirs.

 Analyze Your Marketing Efforts

 Keep in mind that the goal with all your marketing isn’t simply to invite as many people as possible, but to target those most likely to attend, engage, and ultimately become customers.

-Registration numbers can be deceiving, so reserve judgment on the impact of your marketing until you see the number of attendees as a percentage of registrants.
-This is often called your Show Up Rate.
+Registration numbers can be deceiving, so reserve judgment on the impact of your marketing until you see the number of attendees as a percentage of registrants, aka your attendance rate.

-Quality platforms (like WebinarNinja ) include analytics tools that can help you see exactly what percentage of your registrants actually attended your webinar.
+Quality webinar platforms include analytics tools.
 Study these numbers after each webinar, and build on what works.

 As your reputation for valuable presentations grows, your attendance will grow too.